primordialmachine/dailies/day11/README.md

 The program opens a window.
 The window is presenting multiple "scenes" using a modern OpenGL backend.

+This program displays six scenes:

-The first scene displays a quadriliteral, the second scene a triangle.
+- The first scene displays a quadriliteral.
-The geometrics are "Malachite"-colored, the background is "Capri"-colored.
+  The geometric is "Malachite"-colored, the background is "Capri"-colored.

+- The second scene displays a triangle.
+  The geometric is "Malachite"-colored, the backgroud is "Capri"-colored.

+- The third scene displays a quadriliteral.
+  The geometric is vertex-colored.

+- The fourth scene displays a triangle.
+  The geometric is vertex-colored.

+- The fifth scene displays a quadriliteral.
+  The geometric is textured with a checkerboard texture.

+- The sixth scene displays a triangle.
+  The geometric is textured with a checkerboard texture.

 To exit the program either close the window or press `Escape` when the window has keyboard focus.
 To switch between the two scenes, press `Enter`.

-We introduce the concept of a scene and a scene execution environment:
-A scene is a independent unit of (audial/visual/haptical) input and output which is created, destroyed, and operated by a scene execution environment.
-This interaction is based on an interface between scenes and scene execution environments.

 # Building the Program
 To compile this program, you generate your environment-specific build files using the KitWare's CMake.